peterjjjjj/chess-game/README.md

-//final project of CISP 400
+//final project for CISP 400